Lisa Burg: Math

 Photo of a man kneeling with a black dog in his arms.

 Originally from Connecticut, Josh White has been teaching in the district since 2018.
 Besides teaching History, Josh also runs the Amnesty International Club and Game Club.
 An avid hockey fan, Josh also enjoys hiking, reading, games, and travel.
+2023 Dragon Boat Champion!
 You can reach Josh at jwhite@wrvsu.org.